 The University also experienced increases in its credit-hour generation and full-time equivalent (FTE) numbers, two other important enrollment measurements.
 Both FTE and credit-hour numbers rose 3.3% from Fall 2017 to Fall 2018, and within those areas, in-state student figures were up 4.8%.

 Another reason these numbers are up so significantly is due to UMPI’s YourPace program, which welcomed 50 new students this year.
-This $2,000 per semester accredited online program was designed to meet the needs of adult learners with some college but no degree and allows them to get college credit for their past learning and work experience.
+This $2,000 per semester accredited online course was designed to meet the needs of adult learners with some college but no degree and allows them to get college credit for their past learning and work experience.
 UMPI is the first public university in New England to offer such a competency-based education degree program.

 In addition, UMPI continues to lead the System in terms of its Dual Enrollment/Early College efforts.
 UMPI has produced more than 3,550 undergraduate credit hours, a 30.4% increase over last year.
 The University primarily serves the high schools within its geographic region; successes there have led to new strategic partnerships with organizations such as the Hyde School in Bath.
 Dual enrollment allows students to earn credit toward both a high school degree and a Bachelor’s degree for specific courses they take for a greatly reduced price.
 Through its partnership with the State of Maine, UMPI is able to keep the direct costs that students pay to just $15 per credit, a savings of more than 90% over the traditional cost for a Maine resident attending UMPI this year.